-- Restart the Elasticsearch and make sure that the instance is up and running throughout the whole migration process.
+- Restart Elasticsearch and make sure that the instance is up and running throughout the entire migration process.

-- Make sure that you have enough storage avaialable to perform the migration.
-During the migration process twice the amount of the storage of the ElasticSearch data is needed.
+- Make sure that you have enough storage available to perform the migration.
+During the migration process it can be the case that up to twice the amount of the storage of your Elasticsearch data is needed.
 (Highly recommended)

 environment-logback.xmllocated in the

-environemntfolder of the root directory of your current Optimize in case.
+configfolder of the root directory of your current Optimize.
 (Optional)

 - If you are using Optimize plugins it might be required to adjust those plugins to the new version.
-Go the project, where you developed your plugins.
-Increase the project version in maven to new Optimize version and build the plugin again (checkout the plugin guide for the details on that).
-Afterwards add the plugin jar to the
+To do this, go to the project where you developed your plugins, increase the project version in maven to new Optimize version and build the plugin again (checkout the plugin guide for the details on that).
+Afterwards, add the plugin jar to the

 pluginfolder of your new Optimize distribution.
 (Optional)